peterhost/tartify/README.md

 commands in it's statusbar, so we have to limit ourselves, be reasonable, cool down.

->What it does
+####What it does

 It does the same.
 Each of your statusbar will indicate if a buffer is corresponding to a Git controlled file, and if so, spit out all the same infos, with less colors.

+#####More precisely

+* it generates a smart statusline which adapts to the current Colorscheme,

+* it play nice with plugins like :
+   * fugitive
+   * NERDTree

+* optionally, it will do some debugging and tell you whether a Colorscheme is User{N} compatible.
+Non-User{N} compatibility in a Vim ColorScheme is rude.
+It's like using python when you know perl, or voting for Winnie the Pooh.

     Also : it will adapt to the buffer so as not to bother you with a bloated statusline in plugin-windows/buffers such as (Taglist, YankRing, NERDtree, Fugitive,...).
 It will be tartified nonetheless, but not bloated.  .
 It will be tartified too, but not bloated.

->Usage
+####Usage

     Source one of the following files within your `.vimrc` and that's all (provided you also source the `bashps1` shell script within your